 Manufacturer's Deceptive or Misleading Marketing Promises

-Another way a victim can get justice from ParaGard is through a deceptive marketing case, where they can sue for:
+Another way a victim can receive justice from ParaGard is through a deceptive marketing case, where they can sue for:

-- Deceptive advertising: The medical device manufacturers' advertisements tricked her and other women into believing that ParaGard will be effective, safe, and non-harmful to them.
+- Deceptive advertising: The medical device manufacturers' advertisements tricked her and other women into believing that ParaGard would be effective, safe, and non-harmful to them.

 - Misleading labeling: The FDA requires that all prescriptions, dangerous drugs, and over-the-counter drugs must have label warnings about potential side effects associated with their use.
 ParaGard did not include appropriate instructions or warnings about its side effects on the product's label.

-- A Failure to Warn Claim: Under the federal law known as the Federal Food, Drug and Cosmetic Act (FDC Act), every prescription drug sold in the United States must have instructions or warnings about potential side effects associated with its use.
-ParaGard does not include adequate information about possible complications that could arise from its use.
+- A Failure to warn claim: Under the federal law known as the Federal Food, Drug and Cosmetic Act (FDC Act), every prescription drug sold in the United States must have instructions or warnings about potential side effects associated with its use.
+ParaGard does not include adequate information about possible complications arising from its use.

 - Negligence: Under civil tort law, ParaGard lawsuits involving severe injuries can fall under negligence involving four elements as follows:

-- A duty of care to cushion customers from harm
+- A duty of care to keep customers from harm

 - Dangerous conduct by the manufacturer that caused an injury